Zach Von Rosenberg

-Zach Von Rosenberg (born September 24, 1990) is an American football punter who is a free agent.
-He played college football at LSU and was previously a pitcher in the Pittsburgh Pirates organization.
+Zach Von Rosenberg (born September 24, 1990) is an American professional football punter.
+He played college football for the LSU Tigers and was previously a pitcher in the Pittsburgh Pirates organization.

 Early life

 Von Rosenberg was born and originally grew up in Lake Charles, Louisiana.
 He initially attended Alfred M. Barbe High School, where he was a starting pitcher on the baseball team as a freshman when the Bucs won the 5A State Championship.
 Von Rosenberg and his family moved to Zachary, Louisiana after being displaced by Hurricane Rita and he enrolled at Zachary High School, where he played football and baseball.
 Von Rosenberg won three more state championships at Zachary and compiled 42–6 record with a 0.79 ERA over the course of his high school career and was named Louisiana's Mr. Baseball as a junior and as a senior.

 Baseball career

 Von Rosenberg was selected by the Pittsburgh Pirates in the sixth round of the 2009 Major League Baseball Draft.
 He had initially intended to play college baseball at LSU, but ultimately signed with the Pirates after receiving a $1.2 million signing bonus.
 He made his professional debut with the GCL Pirates.
 In 2010, Von Rosenberg played for the Low-A State College Spikes, pitching to a 1–6 record and 3.20 ERA in 13 appearances.
 The next year, he played for the Single-A West Virginia Power, recording a 5–9 record and 5.73 ERA with 114 strikeouts in 125.2 innings pitched.
 He returned to West Virginia for the 2012 season, logging a 5–7 record and 4.36 ERA in 17 appearances.
 In 2013, Von Rosenberg played for the High-A Bradenton Marauders, posting a 2–1 record and 3.91 ERA in 14 games with the team.
 He spent the 2014 season with West Virginia, pitching to a 2–2 record and 3.38 ERA with 25 strikeouts in 37.1 innings across 16 games.
 On March 26, 2015, Von Rosenberg was released by the Pirates organization.
 Von Rosenberg retired from professional baseball after playing in six minor league seasons and suffering several injuries.